MingfeiShiMS/MingfeiShiMS/README.md

 ### Hi there 👋

+🌱 My name is Mingfei Shi, a MS student studying in Northwestern Polytechnical University (NWPU).

+🔭 I'm currently working on generative models, such as diffusion models and GAN models;

 <!--
 **MingfeiShiMS/MingfeiShiMS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.